kampute/http-client/src/Kampute.HttpClient/README.md

 var csv = await client
     .WithScope()
     .SetHeader("Accept", MediaTypeNames.Text.Csv)
-	.PerformAsync(c => c.GetAsStringAsync("https://api.example.com/resource/csv"));
+    .PerformAsync(scopedClient => scopedClient.GetAsStringAsync("https://api.example.com/resource/csv"));
 ```

 ### Scoped Request Properties

 Similar to headers, you can also scope request properties.
 This capability is invaluable in scenarios where you need to maintain state or context-specific information temporarily
 during a series of HTTP operations.
 Scoped properties work similarly to scoped headers, allowing developers to define temporary data attached to requests that are automatically
 cleared once the scope is exited.
 This feature enhances the adaptability of your HTTP interactions, especially in complex or state-dependent communication scenarios.

 ### Custom Retry Strategies